 \section{Data-driven early stopping rule and minimum discrepancy principle}

 Let us start by recalling that the expression of the empirical risk in Eq.~\eqref{empirical_risk} gives that the empirical risk is a non-increasing function of $t$ (as illustrated by Fig.~\ref{fig:bvr} as well).
-This is consistent with the intuition that the amount of available information within the residuals decreases as the number of iterations grows.
-If there exists an iteration $t$ such that $f^{t} \approx f^*$, then the empirical risk is approximately equal to $\sigma^2$ (level of noise), that is,
+This is consistent with the intuition that the amount of available information within the residuals decreases as $t$ grows.
+If there exists time $t$ such that $f^{t} \approx f^*$, then the empirical risk is approximately equal to $\sigma^2$ (level of noise), that is,